cg2021c/threejs-presentation-vincent-dan-teman-teman/Ammo.JS/README.md

 }
 `

-When running in web browser with live server, it should return the view like this
+When running in web browser with live server, it should return the view of the background aqua blue

 ![First View](./images/View1.JPG)